 One final tip: cameras should be completely sealed from light, but some allow a little to leak-in during long exposures made in daylight, resulting in a bright patch towards one side; sometimes the weak point is the optical viewfinder on a DSLR, or one of the ports on the side of the body.
 If you’re noticing light leaks, block the weak areas with tape or some kind of cover – I often use my beanie hat.

 Neutral Density filters are available from many companies at a huge range of prices.
 If you’re curious about long exposure photography, you could start-out with a basic 3-stop ND filter with a screw-in mount that matches the filter thread on your lens.
 But if you get into it, you will want something much denser sooner rather than later, typically around 10 stops.
 It is much harder to make a neutral filter that’s this dark though, so having been disappointed by some cheaper options in the past I’ve found you simply need to budget higher for the best results – the two leaders in this market are Lee Filters and Formatt Hitech.
 If you’re shopping for an ND filter (or indeed anything at all) online, don’t forget you can support me when you use the links below or by getting yourself a copy of my In Camera book!Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!